NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 Make pains concrete
 "Waiting in line for 10 minutes is a waste" is better than
-"Waiting in line is a waste"
+"I hate standing in line"

 Pain severity
 A customer pain can be extreme or moderate, similar to how jobs can be